United States Grand Prix: 1960s

-Through most of 1961, Ulmann was listed as the promoter of the USGP; he contacted organizers in Miami and Bill France of the Daytona International Speedway but was unable to reach agreements.
-In August, racing promoter Cameron Argetsinger, executive director of the 2.350 mi Watkins Glen Grand Prix Race Course in the central Finger Lakes region of upstate New York, offered his circuit to the Automobile Competition Committee for the United States (ACCUS) to host the Grand Prix.
+Through most of 1961, Ulmann was listed as the promoter of the USGP; he contacted organizers in Miami and Bill France Sr. of the Daytona International Speedway but was unable to reach agreements.
+In August, racing promoter Cameron Argetsinger, executive director of the 2.350 mi Watkins Glen Grand Prix Race Course in upstate New York, offered his circuit to the Automobile Competition Committee for the United States (ACCUS) to host the Grand Prix.
 The Watkins Glen circuit, which had hosted Formula Libre events, had similarities to the British Brands Hatch circuit: both had several banked corners and were sited in very green parts of the world.
 ACCUS accepted on August 28.
-Watkins Glen would host the United States Grand Prix for the next 20 years, longer than any other location before or since.
-It would receive the Grand Prix Drivers' Association award for the best-organized and best-staged Grand Prix of the season in 1965, 1970, and 1971.
-The track would become known as the "Mecca" of American road racing and weave itself into European Grand Prix racing culture.
+Watkins Glen would host the United States Grand Prix for the next twenty years.
+The track became known as the Mecca of American road racing and weaved itself into European Grand Prix racing culture.

-With just six weeks to organize the October 8 event, Argetsinger assembled the field, but was unable to convince Scuderia Ferrari to make the trip, leaving Richie Ginther and recently crowned World Champion Phil Hill out of their home Grand Prix.
+With six weeks to organize the event, Argetsinger assembled the field, but was unable to convince Scuderia Ferrari to make the trip, leaving Richie Ginther and recently crowned World Champion Phil Hill out of their home Grand Prix.
 Innes Ireland took a surprise win, his first and the first for Team Lotus.
 Dan Gurney's Porsche was second, and Tony Brooks, racing in his last Grand Prix, took third.
-Stirling Moss, in his own final Grand Prix, retired with engine problems.
+Stirling Moss, in his final Grand Prix, retired with engine problems.
 Unlike the previous two races, the race was well attended (over 60,000) and turned a profit.
 The race purse was paid in cash, a popular move with the teams after the previous two years' payment issues.